Paris Saint-Germain FC in international football: First Champions League final

-Third European title: the Champions League (2021–2025)
+Third European title: the Champions League

 In the 2021–22 campaign, PSG finished second in Group A, just one point behind Manchester City.
 Mauricio Pochettino's men won at the Parc des Princes, with Lionel Messi scoring his first goal for Paris, but wasted Mbappé's opener and lost in Manchester.
 PSG faced Real Madrid in the round of 16.
 Having scored in Paris, following a backheel assist from Neymar, Mbappé added another in Madrid, putting his team two goals up with less than half an hour left.
 PSG then collapsed, conceding three goals in 17 minutes.

 The 2022–23 season unfolded in a similar fashion.
 Level on points, Benfica overtook PSG for first place by scoring more away goals during the group stage.
 On a positive note, Paris began the campaign by beating Juventus 2–1 at home.
 Mbappé's brace sealed their first win against the Italians in nine matches.
 Another highlight was their 7–2 home win over Maccabi Haifa, which equaled their record for goals scored in a European match.
 In the round of 16, PSG demonstrated their limitations, losing 3–0 on aggregate to Bayern Munich.

 PSG during their UCL title-winning campaign.

-Paris were drawn into the Group of Death in 2023–24, alongside Borussia Dortmund, Milan, and Newcastle United.
+Paris were drawn into the Group of Death in 2023–24, alongside Borussia Dortmund, AC Milan, and Newcastle United.
 PSG finished second behind Dortmund and played Real Sociedad.
 Mbappé's three goals gave them a 4–1 aggregate victory.
 PSG manager Luis Enrique, who masterminded La Remontada, gave Barcelona an extra dose of their own medicine in the quarter-finals.
 Down 2–4 on aggregate, Paris stormed back with four goals, two by Mbappé, to win 6–4.
 In the semi-finals, PSG dominated their tie against Dortmund, but lacked a killer instinct in front of goal, hitting the woodwork six times and losing 2–0 on aggregate.